New Orleans

 Your Legal Pathway Begins Here

 If you or a loved one has suffered a brain injury in New Orleans, navigating the legal system can seem daunting.
 Let Clayton, Frugé & Ward lead the way.
-Our experienced team is ready to provide comprehensive support and fight aggressively for the justice you deserve.
+Our experienced team of brain injury lawyers in New Orleans is ready to provide comprehensive support and fight aggressively for the justice you deserve.

 For a free consultation with one of our New Orleans brain injury attorneys, call (225) 209-9943 or reach us online